 Mercer IS supports this end goal and increasingly seeks to align portfolios with this goal where this is also consistent with meeting stated investment objectives.
-This is demonstrated by Mercer IS's target to achieve net-zero absolute portfolio carbon emissions for our model discretionary portfolios and the majority of our multi-client, multi asset Funds by 2050.
+This is demonstrated by Mercer IS's target to achieve net-zero absolute portfolio carbon emissions for the majority of our model discretionary portfolios and the majority of our multi-client, multi asset Funds by 2050.

-To achieve this, Mercer IS plans to reduce portfolio relative carbon emissions by at least 45% from 2019 baseline levels by 2030.
+To achieve this, Mercer IS plans to reduce portfolio relative carbon emissions intensity by at least 45% from December 2019 baseline levels by 2030.